day8/lein-git-inject/README.md

 So string keys were necessary.
 And there is less cognitive load if there is only one way to do something - so we reluctantly said "no" to allowing keyword keys too.

+## Embedding Build-Time Values In Your App

+Because it can inject build-time values into `defproject`, this middleware provides us with a way to ultimately embed these build-time values into our ClojureScript application.

+Values like the `version`, or the `build datetime`, can be bound to vars within our application (think `def`), and then accessed at runtime, for purposes like display and logging.
+This is very useful outcome.
+And it can be achieved in a nice DRY way.

+How?

+Well, we must embed the build-time values into certain, specific places within the `defproject` which control the actions of the ClojureScript compiler so that it is instructed to embed them into our ClojureScript applications and bind them to nominated `vars`.

+The technique uses the [`:closure-defines` feature](https://clojurescript.org/reference/compiler-options#closure-defines) of the ClojureScript complier.
+Below, the Annotated Example shows how to achive this outcome using shadow-clj.

 ## An Annotated Example